RTippin/messenger/docs/Messages.md

   "message" : "Testing :100:",
   "temporary_id" : "34e70b00-3917-11eb-985e-e58d0602db52",
   "reply_to_id" : "nullable|string" //message ID you are replying to
-}
+  "extra" : "nullable|array" //extra data you can store on the message to be returned as json with message }
 ```
 #### Response: